Julien-Blanc-tgcm/indexed_array/docs/index.md

 It also provide *safe initialization*, a compile time check that can be used to detect code errors, and comes in very handy to detect breakage when on enum value changes.
 See [Safe Initialization](safeinitialization.md).

+To learn how to write a custom indexer, see [Custom Indexer](customindexer.md).